opencv/opencv/doc/js_tutorials/js_imgproc/js_filtering/js_filtering.markdown

 \f[K =  \frac{1}{25} \begin{bmatrix} 1 & 1 & 1 & 1 & 1  \\ 1 & 1 & 1 & 1 & 1 \\ 1 & 1 & 1 & 1 & 1 \\ 1 & 1 & 1 & 1 & 1 \\ 1 & 1 & 1 & 1 & 1 \end{bmatrix}\f]

-We use the functions: **cv.filter2D (src, dst, ddepth, kernel, anchor = [-1, -1], delta = 0, borderType = cv.BORDER_DEFAULT)**
+We use the functions: **cv.filter2D (src, dst, ddepth, kernel, anchor = new cv.Point(-1, -1), delta = 0, borderType = cv.BORDER_DEFAULT)**
 @param src         input image.
 @param dst         output image of the same size and the same number of channels as src.
 @param ddepth      desired depth of the destination image.
 @param kernel      convolution kernel (or rather a correlation kernel), a single-channel floating point matrix; if you want to apply different kernels to different channels, split the image into separate color planes using split and process them individually.
-@param anchor      anchor of the kernel that indicates the relative position of a filtered point within the kernel; the anchor should lie within the kernel; default value [-1, -1] means that the anchor is at the kernel center.
+@param anchor      anchor of the kernel that indicates the relative position of a filtered point within the kernel; the anchor should lie within the kernel; default value new cv.Point(-1, -1) means that the anchor is at the kernel center.
 @param delta       optional value added to the filtered pixels before storing them in dst.
 @param borderType  pixel extrapolation method(see cv.BorderTypes).